spacelephantlabs/AIPs/AIPS/aip-33.md

 ## Abstract

-While fungible tokens can be exchanged with each others without loss of value, non-fungible tokens are unique pieces with value based on their properties and scarcity.
+While fungible tokens can be exchanged with each other without loss of value, non-fungible tokens are unique pieces with value based on their properties and scarcity.
-It's a new way to digitize assets ownership like : sport cards, game stuff, art pieces, houses, identities, ...
+It's a new way to digitize assets ownership like sports cards, game stuff, art pieces, houses, identities, ...

-This AIP proposes to add a new feature for Ark framework: the non fungible token support.
+This AIP proposes to add a new feature for Ark framework: the non-fungible token support.
 It leads to create new transaction types for token creation, transfer and meta-data updates.

 ## Motivation

-This concept is borned on Ethereum with the [EIP 721](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-721.md) where discussion was: `How can we standardize smart-contracts implementing non-fungible tokens, from the representation and transfer point of views ?`.
-Main goal was to ease tool creation (like exchanges) wherein multiple  NFT classes could be traded, without the need to adapt to each token specificities.
+This concept is born on Ethereum with the [EIP 721](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-721.md) where the discussion was: `How can we standardize smart-contracts implementing non-fungible tokens, from the representation and transfer point of views ?`.
+The main goal was to ease tool creation (like exchanges) wherein multiple  NFT classes could be traded, without the need to adapt to each token specificities.

 Now NFTs are very popular on blockchain platforms, [Ethereum](https://opensea.io/), [Qtum](https://github.com/qtumproject/QRC721Token), [Stellar](https://github.com/future-tense/stellar-nft), [Neo](https://github.com/Splyse/neo-nft-template), [EOS](https://github.com/unicoeos/eosio.nft).